Skip to contents

 Value

-replace_mnirs() returns a tibble of class "mnirs" with metadata available with attributes().
+replace_mnirs() return a tibble of class "mnirs" with metadata available via attributes().

-Vectorised replace_*() return a numeric vector the same length as x.
+replace_outliers() returns a numeric vector the same length as x with outliers replaced.

 Details